 5. Cyber Blackmail

 Is blackmailing illegal if used online?
 Yes.
-The internet has provided security purposes for many people around the world.
+The internet has provided security for many people around the world.
 However, this also masks users who may want to blackmail someone to stay anonymous.
-Cyber blackmailers tend to:
+This is one of the mosty feared and dangerous types of blackmail since it’s difficult to pinpoint cyber blackmailers.
+Moreover, they can use social media to blackmail someone or set up a story that can cancel the victim.

 - Threaten to release sensitive information obtained through hacking, such as financial information, personal data, or login credentials